 - 1. Open the directory to which the T-Server installation package was copied during Wizard configuration. - 2.
 Locate and double-click Setup. exe to start the installation.
 The Welcome screen launches. - 3.
 When prompted, specify the connection parameters to the Configuration Server associated with this T-Server. - 4.
 Identify the T-Server Application object in the Configuration Layer to be used by this T-Server. - 5.
 Specify the license information that T-Server is to use. - 6.
-Specify the destination directory into which T-Server is to be installed. - 7.
+Specify the destination directory into which you are installing T-Server. - 7.
 Click Install to begin the installation. - 8.
 Click Finish to complete the installation.